Find Affordable College Courses

 $8,294 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Missouri State University - Springfield.
-The school came in at #3 on this year’s Best Value Natural Resources Conservation Schools in Missouri list.
-Located in the medium-sized city of Springfield, Missouri State is a public college with a fairly large student population.
+Out of the 4 schools in Missouri that were part of this year’s ranking, Missouri State University - Springfield landed the # 3 spot on the list.
+Located in the medium-sized city of Springfield, Missouri State is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at Missouri State are $8,294 per year.